-The performance of the Scheme will be benchmarked with Nifty Equity Savings Index.
-Subject to SEBI (MF) Regulations and other prevailing guidelines, if any, the Board of Directors of Trustee Company may review the benchmark selection process from time to time and make suitable changes as to use of the benchmark, or related to composition of the benchmark, whenever it deems necessary.
+The performance of the Scheme will be benchmarked with NIFTY Medium to Long Duration Debt Index A-III.

+The Boards may review the benchmark selection process from time to time, and make suitable changes as to use of the benchmark, or related to composition of the benchmark, whenever it deems necessary.

-Justification for Benchmark
+Justification for benchmark

-The Scheme is being benchmarked against the Index mentioned above, since the composition of it's Index is in line with the investment objective of the Scheme and is most suited for comparing performance of the Scheme.
+The Scheme/Plan(s) are being benchmarked against its index as mentioned above, since the composition of its Index is in line with the investment objective of the Scheme/Plan(s) and is most suited for comparing performance of the Scheme/Plan(s).
 It will also enable the investors to arrive at a more informed judgement on scheme's performance.